HakLand/society_rules/README.md

 ### 7.0 Nomination of Committee Members

 7.1 Nominations for members of the Committee shall be called for at least 10 days before an Annual General Meeting.
 Each candidate shall be proposed by Members and the completed nomination delivered to the Secretary.
-Nominations shall close at 5pm on the fifth day before the Annual General Meeting.
+Nominations shall close at 5pm on the third day before the Annual General Meeting.
 [See also rule 21.4(b)] All retiring members of the Committee shall be eligible for re-election.

 7.2 If the position of any Officer becomes vacant between Annual General Meetings, the Committee may appoint another Committee Member to fill that vacancy until the next Annual General Meeting.